josephmontes/VAA/README.md

 ### Emilio Pagán
   - In 2019, the wOBA against his 4-Seam Fastball was 0.247
   - In 2021, the next season that he threw his 4-Seam Fastball a qualifying amount of times, it was ineffective but the wOBA value against it was only a few points above the .350 average wOBA, so it's not like it was getting crushed
-    - In that 'ineffective' 2021 season, his 'good' 4-Seam Fastball 'rate' dropped from 33% in 2019 to 27%
+    - In this 'ineffective' 2021 season, his 'good' 4-Seam Fastball 'rate' dropped to 27% from 33% in 2019

     #### 2021
     ![Screenshot 2023-09-11 195336](https://github.com/josephmontes/VAA/assets/125607783/a656c9f9-cd8b-43f2-8c83-d4900494d23b)